Got a question? We’re here to help

 Anyone who is working in, or ready to work in, related tech roles is eligible.
-For example, your Developers, Data Engineers, DevOps Engineers or UX professionals could all complete our Upskilling Programme.
+For example, your Developers, Data Engineers, DevOps Engineers or UX professionals could all complete UpSkill.
 You could also hire someone who has completed a coding bootcamp or a relevant degree, and enrol them on this programme.

 What is the time commitment for my developers?

 In simple terms, this programme requires a 20% time commitment.
 The majority of that time commitment is through contributing flexible hours to the learning.